guillermooo/sublime-undocs/source/extensibility/packages.rst

 ==================================

-Since packages in ``.sublime-package`` zip archives :ref:`are atomic <.sublime-package>`, you can not modify them directly.
+Since packages in ``.sublime-package`` zip archives :ref:`are read-only <.sublime-package>`, you can not modify them directly.
-However, Sublime Text allows you to create an :term:`override package <override packages>` that will effectively inject files into the original archive without changing the actual file.
+However, Sublime Text allows you to create an :term:`override package <override packages>` that will effectively inject files into the original archive without changing the archive file.

-To create an override package package, just create a new folder under :file:`{Packages}` and name it after the ``.sublime-package`` file you want to override, without the extension.
+To create an override package, just create a new folder under :file:`{Packages}` and name it after the ``.sublime-package`` file you want to override, without the extension.